Free playbook Scenario planning for SaaS companies

 They struggle with how long it takes to get to one they actually trust.

-One system has the actuals, another has the headcount, and the forecast lives in a spreadsheet.
-And the insight you need, the “why” behind that important change, is buried three layers deep.
-By the time you’re done collecting actuals, categorizing spend, reconciling inconsistencies, and formatting for presentation, the month is already over.
+One system holds the actuals while another holds the headcount.
+The forecast lives in a spreadsheet.
+The insight you need regarding the "why" behind an important change is buried three layers deep.
+By the time you finish collecting actuals, categorizing spend, reconciling inconsistencies, and formatting for presentation, the month is over.

 What good financial reporting software actually does

-- It keeps the numbers fresh.
+1. It keeps the numbers fresh.
 The report updates itself.
-Actuals come in automatically from the systems that already know them: your ERP, CRM, payroll, ad platforms, and more.
+Actuals come in automatically from the systems that already know them, including your ERP, CRM, payroll, and ad platforms.

-- It makes the numbers clear.
-Not just for finance, but for everyone.
-Dashboards show how the business is doing without needing an explanation.
+2. It makes the numbers clear.
+This works for finance and for your business partners.
+Dashboards show how the business performs without needing a long email explanation.

-- It ties the numbers to decisions.
-The report doesn’t just say what happened.
+3. It ties the numbers to decisions.
+The report goes beyond stating what happened.
 It helps you figure out what to do next.

 What to look for (and what to avoid)

 Most tools focus on features.
-But the best ones focus on flow, which is how work actually happens.
+The best financial reporting software focuses on flow and how work actually happens.

 Here’s what matters:

-- Native integrations The tool should connect cleanly to the systems your team already uses.
-NetSuite, QuickBooks, Gusto, Salesforce, HubSpot — the list doesn’t need to be long, but it needs to work.
+• Native integrations The tool should connect cleanly to the systems your team already uses.
+NetSuite, QuickBooks, Gusto, Salesforce, HubSpot.
+The list doesn't need to be long.
+It needs to work.

-- Real-time updates If you're still exporting CSVs and pasting them in, it’s not real-time.
+• Real time updates If you still export CSVs and paste them in, it is not real time.
 A good P&L tool pulls data in continuously.

-- Customizable logic Every business categorizes things differently.
-Your P&L should adapt to how you think, not the other way around.
+• Customizable logic Every business categorizes things differently.
+Your P&L should adapt to how you think rather than the other way around.

-- Collaboration, with guardrails Teams should be able to see and use the numbers they’re responsible for.
-Finance should control the structure and logic.
+• Collaboration with guardrails Teams should see and use the numbers they own.
+The finance team should control the structure and logic.

-- Scenario planning The best tools let you go from “What happened?” to “What if we changed it?”
-And show you the impact instantly.
+• Scenario planning The best tools let you move from "What happened?" to "What if we changed it?"
+You see the impact instantly.

 How the tools stack up